HEP-FCC/FCChhPhysicsPerformance/README.md

 #### Meetings and communication

-We have monthly meetings Friday at 16h CERN time, you can find all dates in our [indico cateory](https://indico.cern.ch/category/18814/).
+We have monthly meetings Thursday at 11h CERN time, you can find all dates in our [indico cateory](https://indico.cern.ch/category/18813/).

 We have setup the following communication channels:
 - E-group for FCC-hh studies: [fcc-ped-physicsgroup-hh@cern.ch](mailto:fcc-ped-physicsgroup-hh@cern.ch).
 To subscribe, go [here](https://gms.web.cern.ch/group/fcc-ped-physicsgroup-hh/details).